klmcwhirter/pi-day-2024-with-py/README.md

 Just run `docker-compose up` and open [http://localhost:9000/](http://localhost:9000/) in a browser.

-Hit CTRl-C twice! in the terminal where `docker-compose up` was executed to exit.
+Hit CTRl-C in the terminal where `docker-compose up` was executed to exit.

-Yes, I did say twice.

 If you are uing the nix package manager with flakes enabled, then simply doing the following will setup the environment and output a reminder of next steps.